Our instrument is a Phi5600 multitechnique surface science analysis instrument. The instrument was provided and installed by RBD instruments

 who refurbished the hardware, rebuilt the pumps, replaced the filaments, cleaned the analyzer, and notably, interfaced the data acquisition system with a modern computer

-heating stage, and argon ion gun.
+heating stage, an argon ion gun, and a low-energy charge neutralizer.
 We additionally utilize a Prevac

-gas-excitation light source (typically He I and He II excitation) in ultraviolet photoelectron spectroscopy for valence band spectra determination.
-The mechanical pumps are also housed in the cabinet on the lefthand side to minimize vibrations and noise.
+gas-excitation light source (typically He I and/or He II excitation) in ultraviolet photoelectron spectroscopy for valence band spectra determination.
+In the picture above, the mechanical pumps are also housed in the cabinet on the lefthand side to minimize vibrations and noise.

 A device from Transfer Engineering & Manufacturing

 enables direct sample transfer from a glovebox to the XPS with no exposure to air.
 Termed the “vacuum suitcase”, this device adapts to 1″ Phi-style pucks for sample loading inside the glovebox and is transferred to the XPS load lock.
 The sample is sealed in the vacuum suitcase under the atmosphere from the glovebox that is nitrogen-or-argon based with a typical oxygen concentration under 0.5 ppm.
-The interface with the XPS is a KF40 flange, as its inner diameter clearance is sufficiently large for puck passage and KF can quickly mate to a matched, genderless flange.
+The interface with the XPS is a KF40 flange (a 2.75″ Conflat is shown in the machine drawing), as its inner diameter clearance is sufficiently large for puck passage and KF can quickly mate to a matched, genderless flange.
 Adams & Chittenden

 scientific glassblowers made an adapter to the XPS load lock based on a glass